Class field towers and minimal models: Introduction

 An algebraic surface $S$ is a variety of complex dimension $2$.
 The rational map $\phi: S\dashrightarrow S'$ is called birational, if its inverse $\phi^{-1}$ is a rational map.
 A birational map $\phi: S\dashrightarrow S'$ is a blow-up, if it is defined everywhere except for a point $p\in S$ and a rational curve $C\subset S'$, such that $\phi^{-1}(C)=p$.
 Each birational map is composition of a finite number of the blow-ups.
 The surface $S$ is called a minimal model, if any birational map $S\dashrightarrow S'$ is an isomorphism.
 The Castelnuovo Theorem says that $S$ is a minimal model if and only if $S$ does not contain rational curves $C$ with the self-intersection index $-1$.
 In particular, the minimal model is obtained from $S$ by a finite number of the blow-ups along $C$.

 Recall that $S$ can be identified with a smooth 4-dimensional manifold.
 We denote by $\mathit{Diff}(S)$ a group of the orientation-preserving diffeomorphisms of $S$ and by $\mathit{Diff}_0(S)$ the connected component of $\mathit{Diff}(S)$ containing the identity.
-The Etesi $C^*$-algebra $\mathbb{E}_{S}$ is a group $C^*$-algebra of the locally compact group $\mathit{Diff}(S)/\mathit{Diff}_0(S)$ \cite[Definition 1.1]{Nik1}.
-The $\mathbb{E}_{S}$ is a stationary AF-algebra \cite[Theorem 1.2]{Nik1} depending on a constant integer matrix $A\in GL(n, \mathbf{Z})$ [Blackadar 1986] \cite[Section 7.2]{B}.
+The Etesi $C^*$-algebra $\mathbb{E}_{S}$ is a group $C^*$-algebra of the locally compact group $G:=\mathit{Diff}(S)/\mathit{Diff}_0(S)$ \cite[Definition 1.1]{Nik1}.
+Since $G$ is a countable, discrete, amenable group acting on $S$ and the action admits a faithful $G$-invariant Borel probability measure (e.g. by taking the Lebesgue measure of the orbit space $S/G$), we conclude that $\mathbb{E}_{S}\cong C_0(S)\rtimes G$ embeds into a simple unital AF-algebra [Schafhauser 2020] \cite[Theorem C]{Sch1}.
+Moreover, such an AF-algebra is stationary \cite[Lemma 7.5.3]{Nik1} depending on a constant integer matrix $A\in GL(n, \mathbf{Z})$ [Blackadar 1986] \cite[Section 7.2]{B}.
 Let $\lambda_A>1$ be the Perron-Frobenius eigenvalue of $A$ and let $k=\mathbf{Q}(\lambda_A)$ be a real number field generated by the algebraic number $\lambda_A$.
 Our main result can be formulated as follows. \begin{theorem} The birational map $S\dashrightarrow S'$ is a blow-up if and only if $k'\cong \mathscr{H}(k)$. \end{theorem} As explained above, theorem \ref{thm1.1} can be used to study inclusions (\ref{eq1.1}).
 Namely, in view of Castelnuovo's theory of the minimal models, one gets the following application of theorem \ref{thm1.1}. \begin{corollary} The real class field towers are always finite. \end{corollary} \begin{remark} The real class field towers and the class field towers over the real fields are not the same in general.
 The latter admit imaginary Hilbert class fields and can be infinite. \end{remark} The article is organized as follows.
 The preliminary facts can be found in Section 2.
 Theorem \ref{thm1.1} and corollary \ref{cor1.2} are proved in Section 3.